My opinion on Qtrade

 Is Qtrade regulated in CA?

 Yes, Qtrade is fully regulated in Canada.
-It operates under the oversight of the Investment Industry Regulatory Organization of Canada (IIROC) and is a member of the Canadian Investor Protection Fund (CIPF), which protects client deposits in the event of broker insolvency.
+It operates as a division of Aviso Financial Inc. and is a member of the Investment Industry Regulatory Organization of Canada (IIROC) as well as the Canadian Investor Protection Fund (CIPF), which helps safeguard client assets up to $1 million.

 What is the minimum deposit on Qtrade?